If you are considering launching your own business in South Carolina, it is necessary to consider knowing everything about Sales tax.

 How much is sales tax in SC?

-When you sell certain products, goods or services, you will most likely be required to collect sales tax.
+You will most likely be required to collect sales tax when you sell certain products, goods, or services.
 The amount collected will be turned over to the South Carolina Department of Revenue.

 This type of tax is collected through properly established points of purchase.
 The South Carolina sales tax rate is 6%.
-But each of the counties may establish its local rates, which may have an additional up to 3%.
+But each county may establish its local rates, which may add up to 3%.

 Is it mandatory to collect sales tax?